bazel-contrib/rules_fuzzing/README.md

 jazzer_init()
 ```

-To use Jazzer, it is convienient to also define a `bazel.rc` configuration, similar to the C++ libFuzzer one above:
+To use Jazzer, it is convienient to also define a `.bazelrc` configuration, similar to the C++ libFuzzer one above:

 ```
 # Define --config=jazzer for Jazzer without sanitizer (Java only).